-Rear Window Defroster and Heated Sideview Mirrors
+Rear Window Defroster

-The rear window and heated outside mirrors defroster switch activates the defroster for the rear window to clear frost, fog, or thin ice from both the inside and outside of the rear window and activates the heated outside rearview mirrors.
+The defroster for the rear window clears frost, fog, or thin ice from both the inside and outside of the rear window.

-The switch for the rear window defroster and heated outside rearview mirrors is located to the left of the climate control.
+The button for the rear window defroster is located on the left hand (driver's) side of the instrument panel.

-The switch that controls the rear window defroster and heated outside rearview mirrors
+The button that controls the rear window defroster

-Before using the defroster, clear away any snow that is on the rear window and outside rearview mirrors.
-With the engine running, push the defroster button.
+Clear away any snow that is on the rear window before using the defroster.
+With the engine running, push the defrost button.

 After approximately 10 minutes, the defroster will turn off.
-If the window or mirrors are still not clear, turn the defroster on again.
+If the window is still not clear, turn the defroster on again.

-The defroster will turn off when the ignition key is turned to the OFF or START position.
+The defroster will turn off when the ignition key is turned to the OFF position.